Gardening Answers Knowledgebase

 Asian varieties should be allowed to ripen on the tree.
 The fruit will generally turn from green to yellow and the flesh should be sweet and juicy.
 Asian pears will hold on the tree for quite a while after they have ripened.
 It is better however, to keep them in cold storage until ready to eat.
 Asian pears can be stored for several months, depending on variety."

-Oregon State University Extension lists different varieties of pear (and apple) and the best times to harvest and their average life in storage at different temperatures.
+Oregon State University Extension has an article by Robert Stebbins and others (Picking and Storing Apples and Pears) listing different varieties of pear (and apple) and the best times to harvest and their average life in storage at different temperatures.

 Here is more on picking and storing pears, an article by Carol Savonen with information from Oregon State University Extension agent David Sugar.

 Pears picked when slightly immature will ripen with better quality than pears that are over mature when picked.
 To tell if a pear is mature, a general rule of thumb is that, while still on the tree, most mature, ready to ripen pears will usually detach when 'tilted' to a horizontal position from their usual vertical hanging position.
 Bosc pears always are difficult to separate from the spur.

 "Unlike apples, which are ready to eat from the day they are picked, pears must go through a series of changes before they can deliver their full splendor," explained Sugar.
 "Pears do not ripen on the tree to our liking.
 If allowed to tree-ripen, pears typically ripen from the inside out, so that the center is mushy by the time the outside flesh is ready."

 "Commercial pears are harvested when they are 'mature,' he continued.
 "In pear language, that means they are picked when they have reached the point where they will ripen to good quality, sometimes with a little help, but definitely OFF the tree.